Jmcglobal/Kubernetes-MyProject/KOPS/Readme.md

 You must follow the previous step starting from setting the cluster name and storage environment variable.

+## CREATE KOPS CLUSTER USING A FEW LINES OF COMMAND

+#### Create an S3 Bucket

+                aws s3api create-bucket --bucket <enter-bucket-name> --region <Enter-your-chosen-aws-region>

+#### Create a KOPS Cluster

+                kops create cluster --name=<enter-cluster-name>.k8s.local --state=s3://<bucket-name> --zones=<availability-zone name> --node-count=1 --node-size=t2.micro --master-size=t2.micro --master-volume-size=8 --node-volume-size=8

+### Edit Cluster Configuration

+                kops edit cluster <cluster name>

+### Build the cluster

+                kops update cluster <cluster name> --yes

+The Kops Cluster will be created, and you can see the whole configuration on aws environment, Autoscaling, targets grropu, loadbalancer, and EC2 instances for nodes and master. the configurtaion state files is stored on s3 bucket.

+### To deploy microservices, ensure kubectl is installed as well

 Am available on via Email for any enquiry ..